 Amanda Wilson Bergado is CESTA’s Program Manager.
 Amanda supports events, communications, and the research assistants program.
 Amanda received her MA in U.S. History from UC Santa Cruz, where her research focused on Chinese migration, gender and family, criminality, and social identity and organization.
 Previously, Amanda worked in Stanford’s office of Undergraduate Advising and Research where she coordinated new student transition and advising programs.
 Amanda cherishes Stanford’s history and traditions and is thrilled to be a part of CESTA’s highly collaborative and cutting-edge work.

 Erik Steiner is the Creative Director of the Spatial History Project and came to Stanford as a founding member of the Lab in 2007.
 A geographer by training and a designer by practice, for over 15 years he has led the development of creative mapping projects for academic research in the fields of geography, architecture, ecology and the spatial humanities.
 At CESTA he has participated in dozens of projects with a focus on visual, data-driven, aesthetic, empirical and critical methods.
 His design work has work multiple awards and he is a former president of the North American Cartographic Information Society (NACIS).
 At CESTA and in everyday life, Erik is passionate about building deep creative partnerships that bring together people of diverse disciplines and expertise.

 Brian is CESTA's administrative associate.
-Hailing from sunny SoCal, Brian moved to Berkeley to study History.
-His research focused on environmental history, 19th/20th century urbanization, immigration, archaeology, wildlife, and the National Park movement.
-He enjoys gardening, cooking, video games, photography, nature watching, and raising chickens.
+Hailing from sunny SoCal, Brian moved to Berkeley to study History, where he received his BA and MA from the University of California.
+His studies ranged from Modern European History, South Asian History, and US History including: 19th/20th century urbanization, immigration, archaeology, and environmental history.
+He enjoys gardening, the outdoors, cooking, and raising chickens .